-- 1. Each campus will seek to certify as many buildings as possible through the LEED-O+M rating system, within budgetary constraints and eligibility limitations. - 2.
-All campuses will maintain an ongoing Green Lab Assessment Program supported by a department on campus to assess the operational sustainability of research groups and the laboratories and other research spaces. - a.
-At least one staff or faculty member from the campus must have the role of managing the Green Lab Assessment Program. - Any green lab assessment programs and related efforts will adhere to all relevant UC, state and national policies and laws.
+- 2. Each campus shallwill register a master site to certify campus-wide LEED-O+M credits and prerequisites to streamline the certification of multiple buildings through the LEED-O+M rating system by July 1, 2015.
+Each campus shallwill certify their campus-wide credits as soon as possible after the master site has been registered. - 1.
+Each campus shallwill seek to certify as many buildings as possible through the LEED-O+M rating system, within budgetary constraints and eligibility limitations. - 2.
+All campuses shallwill implement maintain an ongoing Green Lab Assessment Program supported by a department on campus to assess the operational sustainability of research groups and the laboratories and other research spaces they use by Summer 2018. - a.
+At least one staff or faculty member from the campus must have the role of managing the Green Lab Assessment Program. - b.
+Any green lab assessment programs and related efforts will adhere to all relevant UC, state and national policies and laws.
 Safety will never be compromised to accommodate sustainability goals. - c.
-All campuses will maintain a UC Green Laboratories Action Plan.
+All campuses shallwill submit maintain a UC Green Laboratories Action Plan by Summer 2018.